graboskyc/MongoDBAtlas-GCP-AIML/README.md

 * Create a database called `gcpdemo` with a collection called `democol`

 ### GCP Setup
-* Deploy an instance
+* Deploy an instance - optional or run this locally
-* Some sort of configuration of the Vision API here
+* Turn on Vision API
+* Generate credentials and store in `gcpcreds.json`
+* Connect billing?
 * Install python3 and git on that instance
 * Clone this github repo onto that instance
 * Edit `settings.cfg` with the details created in section above